alexvictoor/react-tdd-handson/README.md

 # Step 5
 Get back to test "should generate an header" and rename it to "should generate an header with the author and the date".
-Change the test to assess the fact that the header as proper props, with the author and date coming from the Comment component.
+Change the test to assess the fact that the header has proper props, with the author and date coming from the Comment component.

 **Tips:** you can use Enzyme's *wrapper.find(SELECTOR).at(0).props()* returns the props of the first wrapper's child element found using SELECTOR.
 Also do not forget to use mocha's deep equal.